 - Heavy metals and metal species (mercury, methyl mercury, arsenic and inorganic arsenic) in selected seafood

 We began an extensive monitoring programme in 1994.
-Today, the National Institute of Nutrition and Seafood Research (NIFES) is responsible for “Seafood Data”, a searchable database full of useful reports about seafood.
+Today, the Institute of marine research(IMR) is responsible for “Seafood Data”, a searchable database full of useful reports about seafood.
 This includes monitoring contaminants and heavy metals in fish and other seafood products.
 Samples are taken primarily from the Barents Sea, the Norwegian Sea and the North Sea.
 The frequency of testing depends on the importance of the species of fish.
-Herring is currently monitored every three years between January and February, when NIFES samples 25 fish from two positions within the spawning grounds.
+Herring is currently monitored every three years between January and February, when IMR samples 25 fish from two positions within the spawning grounds.